Stable sets of primes in number fields: Introduction

 \section{Introduction}

-The main goal of this paper is to define a new class of sets of primes of positive Dirichlet density in number fields -- stable sets.
-These sets have positive, but arbitrary small density and they generalize in many aspects sets of density one.
+The main goal of this article is to define a new class of sets of primes of positive Dirichlet density in number fields -- stable sets.
+These sets have a positive but arbitrarily small density and they generalize in many aspects sets of density one.
 In particular, most of the arithmetic theorems, such as certain Hasse principles, Grunwald-Wang theorem, Riemann's existence theorem, $\Kapi$-property, etc., which hold for sets of density one (cf. \cite{NSW} Chapters IX and X), also hold for stable sets.
-Our goals are on the one side to prove these arithmetic results and on the other side to give many examples of stable sets.
+Our goals are on the one hand to prove these arithmetic results, and on the other hand to give many examples of stable sets.